 Your customers and prospects shouldn’t just be content with your content – you want them to be delighted.
 And when we say content, we mean everything from the subject line, the friendly from address, the pre-header preview text, the body text, and even the imagery within your emails.

-In a nutshell, content is the key to engagement, and engagement is key to deliverability!
+In a nutshell, content is the key to engagement, and engagement is key to deliverability.
 Pay attention to every aspect of your campaign content to make sure you’re delighting your contacts.

 3. The effect cadence has on your reputation (especially during ramp up)

 Additionally, when new traffic is seen over a domain or IP that is inconsistent, it has the potential to look risky to the receiving mailbox provider.
-A common mistake is getting the send cadence wrong during the “ramp up” or “warm up” strategy phase when brands are still building the reputation of a new sending address).
-The problem is, going too fast during ramp up can damage reputation.
-Going too slow can lose it.
-Your provider should pay special attention during this crucial time to ensure everything goes to plan, and continue to advise long after the first big campaign drops.
+A common mistake is getting the send cadence wrong during the “ramp up” or “warm up” strategy phase when brands are still building the reputation of a new sending address.
+The problem is that going too fast during ramp up can damage reputation.
+Going too slow can cause you to lose it.
+Your provider should pay special attention during this crucial time to ensure everything goes to plan and continue to advise long after the first big campaign drops.

 4. Your deliverability is only as good as your contact data